EMAIL SIGN UP

 Some individuals within Torch have specific safeguarding responsibilities.
 Specific areas of involvement are shown throughout this document.

-- The Lead Trustee for Safeguarding will support the other trustees in developing their understanding of safeguarding and will support the Chief Executive in establishing the culture and practice of safeguarding throughout the organisation.
+- The Lead Trustee for Safeguarding will support the other trustees in developing their understanding of safeguarding and will support the CEO in establishing the culture and practice of safeguarding throughout the organisation.

-- The Chief Executive will ensure that safeguarding is central to Torch’s work.
+- The CEO will ensure that safeguarding is central to Torch’s work.
 They will maintain a clear organisational focus on safeguarding and make sure that statutory requirements are complied with.
 They will support other Torch staff with specific responsibilities for safeguarding.
-In their absence, these responsibilities will be taken by the Head of Finance and Operations.
+In their absence, these responsibilities will be taken by the Head of Services.

 - The Head of Finance and Operations will ensure the implementation of our safer recruitment procedures.
 They are also responsible for ensuring the implementation of disciplinary procedures and, in that regard, will work with the Safeguarding Coordinator (SC), ensuring that procedures are followed consistent with any requirements of the statutory agencies involved in a safeguarding case.

-- Our Safeguarding Coordinator is responsible for the development of our safeguarding practice and will take the appropriate action when abuse is disclosed, discovered or suspected.
-The Safeguarding Coordinator is responsible for making referrals to the Vetting and Barring Service as required.
-In their absence, or if they are personally connected in any way to an allegation, the Coordinator’s responsibilities will be taken on by a member of Torch’s leadership team, as decided by the Chief Executive.
+- Our Safeguarding Coordinator (SC) is responsible for the development of our safeguarding practice and will take the appropriate action when abuse is disclosed, discovered or suspected.
+The Safeguarding Coordinator is responsible for making referrals to the Disclosure and Barring Service as required.
+In their absence, or if they are personally connected in any way to an allegation, the Coordinator’s responsibilities will be taken on by a member of Torch’s leadership team, as decided by the CEO.

-- External safeguarding experts (currently thirtyone:eight) will be retained to assist with practice development and case management.
-The case management advice provided by the retained experts will always be complied with unless a different course of action is authorised by any two of the Safeguarding Coordinator, the CEO and the Trustee with a specific responsibility for safeguarding.
+- External safeguarding experts (currently Thirtyone:eight) will be retained to assist with practice development and case management.
+The case management advice provided by the retained experts will always be complied with unless a different course of action is authorised by any two of the SC, the CEO and the Trustee with a specific responsibility for safeguarding.

 Our safer recruitment procedures consist of the following actions: